strongbox/strongbox-examples/hello-strongbox-pypi/README.md

-This is an example project illustrating how to use the Strongbox artifact repository manager with pip.
+This is an example project illustrating how to use Pypi packages using `pip` with Strongbox artifact repository manager.

+For more details, please check the [PyPI example](https://strongbox.github.io/user-guide/tool-integration/pypi-example.html) article in our wiki.